 A search marketing strategist turns the information and images on the web site into information that appeals to search engines.
 He or she researches the keywords that customers are likely to use when searching for a company’s product or service and then places those keywords in strategic locations throughout the site.
-A strategist gathers information on current search engine optimization algorithms, tests the information on a company’s web site to see how well it conforms to the algorithms, and regularly runs web site analytics to test the effectiveness of his or her keyword choices.
+A strategist gathers information on current search engine optimization algorithms, tests the information on a company’s web site to see how well it conforms to the algorithms, and regularly runs web site analytics to test the effectiveness of the keyword choices.

-Most often, a strategist works in an office setting, since much of his or her work is comprised of creating, testing, and implementing online marketing efforts.
+Most often, a search marketing strategist works in an office setting, since much of his or her work is comprised of creating, testing, and implementing online marketing efforts.
 He or she may also work in a computer laboratory setting with other team members.
-A strategist may work directly for one company, or he or she may work for a consulting firm that works with many companies at once.
+A strategist may work directly for one company, or may work for a consulting firm that works with many companies at once.